MolSSI/cookiecutter-mmic/README.md

 [//]: # (Badges)
 [![Pseudo Validate GHA Output](https://github.com/Andrew-AbiMansour/cookiecutter-mmic/actions/workflows/verify-ghas.yaml/badge.svg)](https://github.com/Andrew-AbiMansour/cookiecutter-mmic/actions/workflows/verify-ghas.yaml)

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for MMSChema translators written in Python.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template for MMIC written in Python.
 Based on the CMS cookiecutter.

 The skeletal structure is designed to help you get started, but do not feel limited by the skeleton's features